 Premium Vinyl Construction

-Welda’s Contour Series is constructed from the highest: quality, un-plasticized, lead-free PVC, expertly compounded and extruded directly from a 100% pure powder.
+Welda’s Super Saver Series is constructed from the highest: quality, un-plasticized, lead-free PVC, expertly compounded and extruded directly from a 100% pure powder.
 Impact tested constantly, these windows set the new standard.
 They are UV resistant and will not fade, discolour, warp, crack or peel.
 Welda ensures chat virtually 100% of waste material used in fabrication is recycled for use in non-window products.

 CARDINAL I.G.
 (Insulated Glass)